rebuy-de/compose-navigation/README.md

 ## Registering screens

-At one point you the child classes of `NavRoute` have to be registered in the `NavHost` based on the navigation documentation provided by google.
+At one point the child classes of `NavRoute` have to be registered in the `NavHost` based on the navigation documentation provided by Google.
 For this I decided to use reflection, to make sure nobody ever forgets to register a class.
 To use reflection you have to add `implementation(kotlin("reflect"))` to our `gradle.kts` file.
 After having reflection in the project you can just create this simple extension function:
 ```kotlin